WELCOME TO DIMITROV LAB

 Time-resolved laser spectroscopy techniques like transient absorption and photoluminescence spectroscopy are the main tools we use in combination with material and device fabrication to discover new opportunities for material performance enhancement.

-Our ongoing projects explore organic, hybrid perovskite and quantum dot semiconductors.
+Our projects explore organic, hybrid perovskite and quantum dot semiconductors.
 We collaborate with synthetic chemists, materials scientists and engineers from QMUL, The University of Cambridge, UCL, Imperial College London and Swansea University.

 MEET THE DIMITROV LAB